Rappel tip - Getting the knot past an obstacle

 2) Doing this will cause one end of the rope to rise, so be sure both ends of the rope touch the ground or reach the next rap station with room to spare.
 Follow the best practice of always having a closed rope system; usually a stopper knot in the ends of your rappel rope, or the ends tied together.
 The first person down has the task of managing the rope ends.
 On a multi pitch rappel, a good way to do this is threading one rope end through the lower anchor and then tying the ends together to be sure the rope strands stay connected to the lower anchor.

-4) Be sure to use a single length / 60 cm runner.
-Using a longer runner will probably cause the knot to be out of reach when you want to remove it from the rope.
+4) Be sure to use a single length / 60 cm sling.
+Using a longer sling will probably cause the knot to be out of reach when you want to remove it from the rope.

 5) Only do this when you have a metal-to-rope (carabiner, rap ring, chain, or quicklink) connection at your anchor.
 This technique causes the rope to slide through the anchor under load.
-This is something you NEVER want to do with a webbing connection, even if it's only for a few feet.
+This is something you NEVER want to do with a webbing connection, even if it's only for a short distance.

 6) Hopefully this is obvious, but this maneuver only needs to be done by the LAST person coming down the rope.